isomerpages/govtech-gobusiness-main/_run-and-grow/government-assistance/grants.md

 Answer a few questions about your business and our e-Adviser for Government Assistance will recommend grants you can apply for.

-{% include button.html text="Get Started with e-Adviser" src="
+{% include button.html text="Go to e-Adviser for Government Assistance" src=" https://gaeadviser.gobusiness.gov.sg/?src=govassist_grants
-https://gaeadviser.gobusiness.gov.sg/?src=govassist_grants
 " type="primary" %}